What is the North American Industry Classification System (NAICS)?

 The SIC system was primarily used in the United States as the primary classification system for economic activities.
 It was not associated with the economic data tracking systems of the other NAFTA members, such as Canada and Mexico.
 Therefore, SIC was not a reliable tool for comparing economic data between the three countries.

-The NAICS, on the other hand, was created by government agencies from the participating members and enables analysts to directly compare economic data and statistics published by the members.
+The NAICS, on the other hand, was created by government agencies from the participating members, enabling analysts to compare economic data and statistics published by the members directly.

 Relevance to Recent Trends